-- Lastly, press then using your thumb lightly.
+- Lastly, press them using your thumb lightly.
 If they are firm, they are fresh.
 If they are mushy or soft, it means they are bad.

 How to freeze Brussels Sprouts?

-Here are a few simple steps that you should follow to freeze Brussel sprouts to perfection:
+Here are a few simple steps that you should follow to freeze Brussels sprouts to perfection:

 1. Separating from the stalk